bang/json-conf-autoref/README.md

 #### Create a JSON file.
-I called this one at bellow 'default.json':
+I called this one at below 'default.json':

 ```json
 {